kcech/sentilo-docs-test/docs/setup.rst

    received from the PubSub server into a search engine server.
 You need this agent if you want to store data published in Sentilo into Elasticsearch too.
+-  **Kafka agent** Publishes events to Kafka.
+-  **Federation agent** Synchronizes two independent Sentilo instances, publishing selected observations from a set of providers to another Sentilo.

 **Remember:** As mentioned before, Sentilo always store all published events into Redis.